BRAVO68WEB/loginradius-assignment/docs/DEV JOURNEY.md

 - **Hono**: Lightweight, fast, and the middleware system just clicks with me
 - **Kysely**: I'm an ORM skeptic - give me type-safe SQL any day
 - **Docker**: For consistent deployments and easy local dev
+- **PostgreSQL**: Because I like my data structured and performant
+- **Redis**: For caching and rate limiting, because who doesn't love speed?
 - **Nginx**: For reverse proxy

 ## Building the API 🔧